Promoting Social Inclusion

 Young Athletes™ is a unique sport and play program for children with intellectual disabilities.
 The focus is on fun activities that are important to mental and physical growth.
 Children ages 2 to 7 enjoy games and activities that develop motor skills and hand-eye coordination.
 Young Athletes is an early introduction to sports and to the world of Special Olympics.
 The children learn new things, play and have lots of fun!
 Learn more about Young Athletes™

-The Special Olympics Unified Leaders Committee with Special Olympics Arizona is an opportunity for college students and young adult professionals to come together and help promote social inclusion at their colleges and places of business.
-This committee will work cohesively to establish unique ways to raise awareness locally and empower others to #PlayUnified!
-For more information, email Chase Wernecke at Chase@SpecialOlympicsArizona.org.
+If you graduated high school and still want to be involved, we would love to help you promote your voice and grow your leadership skills!
+We have opportunities for college students and young adult professionals to come together and help promote social inclusion at their colleges and places of business.
+Whether you want to intern with SOAZ, join GMT, start Unified at your campus, or become an ambassador for inclusion, we will support you and work cohesively to establish unique ways to raise awareness locally and empower others to #PlayUnified!
+For more information, email Angelica Raya (Angelica@SpecialOlympicsArizona.org).

 UNIFIED FAN ACTIVATION